*updated on December 6, 2024

 You can put flags into at least four categories:

-release
+release flags

-experiment
+experiment flags

-ops
+ops flags

-permissioning
+permissioning flags

 Release flags should have short life cycles tied to the feature they toggle.
 When the feature is complete, you remove the flag.
 Experiment toggles can live for a long time since you can repeatedly refine the experiment.
 Permissioning flags might live forever, so the code they control needs to be designed with the flag in mind.
-Having a flag management tool that can determine which type of flag is which, and provide recommendations for flag removal or monitoring helps eliminate the bloated code headaches created from feature flags.
+Having a flag management tool that can determine which type of flag is which and provide recommendations for flag removal or monitoring helps eliminate the bloated code headaches created by feature flags.

 CI/CD means constant activity.
 Code moves through a pipeline that starts at each developer’s desk and ends in production.
 How do you know what’s working and what’s failing?
 Feature flags can help with that.